-In addition to actual on-site evaluation of treatment plant capability for removal of CECs on the priority list through three sampling programmes, statistical analysis of historical plant performance and operational data was used as a potential tool to determine treatment system performance and plant reliability.
-To perform such analyses, dependable plant data should be used.
-The data should include water quality data for each of the treatment units, operational data for each of the treatment units and any additional information pertaining to the performance, operation and control of the plant during the period of analysis.
-The data should also include error and critical event logs, replacement dates of treatment unit consumables (sand, activated carbon, membranes, etc.) and maintenance schedules for the work done on the treatment units.
+In addition to the actual on-site evaluation of treatment plant capability for removal of CECs on the priority list through three sampling programmes, statistical analysis of historic plant performance and operational data was used as a potential tool to determine the treatment system performance as well as plant reliability.
+To perform analyses for this reclamation plant, dependable plant data should be used.
+This data should include water quality data for each of the treatment units, operational data for each of the treatment units and any additional information pertaining to the performance, operation and control of the plant during the period being analysed for.
+This data also includes error and critical event logs, replacement dates of treatment unit consumables (sand, activated carbon, membranes, etc.) and maintenance schedules for the work done on the treatment units.

-4.4.2 Water reclamation plant data
+4.4.2 WRP data

-WRP B was selected for the statistical analysis because it had the rawest water, operational and compliance data available.
-The data included five years (2009-2014) of water quality results recorded on site by process controllers, as well as results from composite and grab samples analysed by independent laboratories.
-Operational data was also supplied for the period 2011-2014.
+WRP B was selected to perform the statistical analysis on because it had the rawest water, operational and compliance data available.
+The data included five years (2009-2014) of water quality results performed on-site by process controllers, as well as results from composite and grab samples analysed by independent laboratories.
+Operational data was also supplied for a period from 2011-2014.
 The operational data comes from logs completed by process controllers daily.
-Other information that is critical to performing the reliability analysis includes the water quality and operational parameter boundaries, or limits, which can be used to evaluate the performance of the treatment units.
+Other information that is critical to performing the reliability analysis include the water quality and operational parameter boundaries, or limits, which can be used to evaluate the performance of the treatment units.
 A list of operational parameter limits was obtained from the report by Swartz et al. (2016).
 In addition, operational guides that have been set at the plant were used (see Table 4-4:).